bvn-architecture/RevitBatchProcessor/README.md

 - Mine data from your Revit projects for analytics or machine learning projects.
 - Automated milestoning of Revit projects.
 - Automated housekeeping tasks (e.g. place elements on appropriate worksets)
+- Batch upgrading of Revit projects and family files.
 - Essentially anything you can do to one Revit file with the Revit API or a Dynamo script, you can now do to many!

 ## Features